 3. GEOCACHING- the kids introduced us to this fun treasure hunt type phenomenon.
 We always were on the lookout for different Geocaches‘ wherever we went.

-4. ROPES COURSE CLIMBING – Our adventurous kids get us out doing things that we wouldn’t normally do.
-We did several ropes courses during our travels, but this was one of our favorites.
+Our adventurous kids get us out doing things that we wouldn’t normally do.
+We did several adventure courses during our travels, but this was one of our favorites.

 This is a family tradition passed down from my parents.
 We love to see who can find the biggest piece or the most unique color!
 We spend hours doing this at the beach.